Ahmed7313/BookStoreApp/README.md

 # The goal of this project was to learn:

--    toring information in a SQLite database
+-   Storing information in a SQLite database
 -   Integrating Android’s file storage systems into that database
 -   Setting up a Content Provider and use it to access a repository of data
 -   Presenting information from files and SQLite databases to users